kainegwork/Cybersecurity-Portfolio/Helpdesk/README.md

 ## Helpdesk
 This section documents my development of practical IT support and helpdesk skills.
 The focus is on handling technical problems in a structured way:
-* Gathering the right infomation
+* Gathering the right information
 * Working out what is most likely causing the issue.
 * Recording the troubleshooting steps and explaining the resolution clearly.